When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Ice in the Tatras

-Video shows difficulties we had on trying to hike on icy ground.
+The video shows the difficulties we had while trying to hike on icy ground.

-Ice on the trail forms usually at night from melted snow during the sunny days.
+Ice on the trail forms usually at night from melted snow during sunny days.
 It's a very common condition.
-Sometimes the entire trail may be closed due to dangerous of ice.
+Sometimes the entire trail may be closed due to dangeres of ice.

-It can also be a party caused by walking.
-While many hikers steps on the path areas snow will get compressed so much in the time it will form ice.
+It can also be partly caused by walking.
+While many hikers step on the path areas snow will get compressed so much it will eventually form ice.

 Ice on the trail is not always visible.
-Often is hidden under a thin layer of soft snow.
+It is often hidden under a thin layer of soft snow.

 - Avoid walking on icy trails